25th September 2019

 The UK’s business leaders, however, are not ones to stand still and contingency plans around the various possible outcomes are beginning to take real shape.
 One of the biggest fears around Brexit is on the topic of staffing – with the UK such a multi-national country, how will a business continue to grow (or even survive) if there’s a reliance on a multi-national workforce?

 There are a few possible answers to this, but an evermore common answer to this question is emerging in the form of Britain’s temporary workforce.
-Here are 3 reasons why temps could be a solution to the Brexit conundrum…
+Here are 3 reasons why temps could be a solution to a businesses post-Brexit workforce conundrum…

 In the wake of uncertainty, generally those who adapt and react fastest will be the ones to prosper.